rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_checkmode.rst

       check_mode: yes
       register: changes_to_important_config

 Running single tasks with ``check_mode: yes`` can be useful for testing Ansible modules, either to test the module itself or to test the conditions under which a module would make changes.
 You can register variables (see :ref:`playbooks_conditionals`) on these tasks for even more detail on the potential changes.
-Instead of ``yes``/``no`` you can use a Jinja2 expression, just like the ``when`` clause.

 .. note:: Prior to version 2.2 only the equivalent of ``check_mode: no`` existed.
 The notation for that was ``always_run: yes``.